-If you are a self employed fitness professional or running your own business you need to ensure that you file your tax returns on time and this year the dates have changed.
+If you are a self-employed fitness professional or running your own business you need to ensure that you file your tax returns on time and this year the dates have changed.

-For the first time a new, earlier deadline of 31st October is in force for the filing of paper Tax Returns.
+For the first time, a new, earlier deadline of 31st October is in force for the filing of paper Tax Returns.
 Miss this and HM Revenue and Customs normally seek to impose a fine of £100.
 However, you could still register for online filing and buy yourself a few extra months until the online filing deadline of 31st January 2009.

 Once Returns are filed, any tax due must be paid by 31st January, regardless of whether the returns were filed by paper or online.
 Electronic filing has the added advantage that any tax refunds due are usually are paid out much more quickly!

 HMRC state that those who have taken reasonable care to properly and accurately complete their tax returns will not be penalised under the new regime.
-The intent is to support people who want to comply, and come down hard on people seeking to gain an unfair advantage through non-compliance.
+The intent is to support people who want to comply and come down hard on people seeking to gain an unfair advantage through non-compliance.

 To be liable for the penalties, a return document must contain an inaccuracy that leads to underpayment of tax, or a false or inflated statement of loss or claim to repayment.

-The penalties will be calculated based on whether the inaccuracy is careless or deliberate, concealed or not, and whether disclosure is prompted or unprompted.
+The penalties will be calculated based on whether the inaccuracy is careless or deliberate, concealed or not, and whether the disclosure is prompted or unprompted.
 Penalties will be as follows:

 A careless inaccuracy – 0 to 30% of the tax due.